Chagas disease

 Prevention focuses on eliminating kissing bugs and avoiding their bites.
 This may involve the use of insecticides or bed-nets.
 Other preventive efforts include screening blood used for transfusions.
 Early infections are treatable with the medications benznidazole or nifurtimox, which usually cure the disease if given shortly after the person is infected, but become less effective the longer a person has had Chagas disease.
 When used in chronic disease, medication may delay or prevent the development of end-stage symptoms.
 Benznidazole and nifurtimox often cause side effects, including skin disorders, digestive system irritation, and neurological symptoms, which can result in treatment being discontinued.
-New drugs for Chagas disease are under development, and experimental vaccines have been studied in animal models, a human vaccine has not been developed.
+New drugs for Chagas disease are under development, and while experimental vaccines have been studied in animal models, a human vaccine has not been developed.

 It is estimated that 6.5 million people, mostly in Mexico, Central America and South America, have Chagas disease as of 2019, resulting in approximately 9,490 annual deaths.
 Most people with the disease are poor, and most do not realize they are infected.
 Large-scale population migrations have carried Chagas disease to new regions, which include the United States and many European countries.
 The disease affects more than 150 types of animals.
+From 2000–2018, 29 confirmed locally-acquired cases of Chagas disease were reported in eight US states, leading to calls to reclassify Chagas as endemic to the US.

 The disease was first described in 1909 by Brazilian physician Carlos Chagas, after whom it is named.
 Chagas disease is classified as a neglected tropical disease.